 Homemade Zit Zapper

 Since it's back to school time it's the perfect time to talk about skin.
-No child, young adult, or adult heading back to the classroom this fall wants to have a face full of pimples.
+No child, young adult, or adult heading back to the classroom (or going anywhere!) this fall wants to have a face full of pimples.
 It's embarrassing, but sometimes can't be helped.